 - Enforce secure passwords

 The fast alerts on the slightest hint of a problem are comforting.
-I especially like the “Scan core files / plugins / themes against repository” function!!!
-If a file changes, or an extra one appears, the alarm bells start ringing!
+I especially like the “Scan core files/plugins/themes against repository” function!!!
+If a file changes or an extra one appears, the alarm bells start ringing!

-Secure WordPress User ID
+Secure User ID

-The default WordPress User ID is “admin” and you should NOT use that on your site.
+The default WP User ID is “admin” and you should NOT use that on your site.
 Doing so immediately means half of the “site access equation” is known, and all that’s required is the password!
 That’s pretty reckless in this day and age…

 Most people foolishly use a password related to their life in some guessable way.
 Phone numbers, wife’s name, child’s name, dog’s name etc… A little bit of research, a bit of trial and error on the part of a smart hacker or competitor and your site is wide-open!
+Common sense security measures insist that you protect your website with a strong password is essential.
+If you can remember it then it’s definitely a weak password!

 There are several websites specialising in secure password generation…